HubertWojcik10/HubertWojcik10/README.md

 ### Hi there 👋, I'm Hubert Wójcik
 I currently study Data Science (5th semester) at the IT University in Copenhagen.
 I also work as a Student Data Engineer.

-My areas of expertise: DATA SCIENCE / WEB DEV / SEO
+My areas of expertise: DATA SCIENCE / DATA ENGINEERING / ML

 [Check out my portfolio website](https://hubertwojcik.dk)